Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/faq.md

 **Example**: With 2 hours budget specified, training starts at 3PM PST and finishes at 11PM PST (8 hours real-world elapsed time), and got billed for 2 hours training.

 - **High Training Traffic**: If many users are training simultaneously, GPU resources can become limited.
 This might cause your job to be queued or paused, extending the duration.
-Backend Failures: Sometimes training can encounter expected or unexpected issues.
+- **Backend Failures**: Sometimes training can encounter expected or unexpected issues.
 Our system often retries after failures, and while the failed runs don’t count against your budget, they can extend the overall training time.
 - **Data Storage Location**: If your data is stored in a region different from where your computer vision resource is located, it can take longer to transmit, thus adding to the training time.

 ### Real-world elapsed training time might be shorter